flucoma/flucoma-docs/doc/NoveltyFeature.rst

 :sc-categories: Libraries>FluidDecomposition, UGens>Buffer
 :sc-related: Guides/FluidCorpusManipulationToolkit
 :see-also: NoveltySlice, AmpFeature, OnsetFeature
-:description: Calculates novelty of audio stored in a buffer.
-Used by :fluid-obj:`BufNoveltySlice`.
+:description: Calculates the novelty feature of audio in realtime.
 :discussion:
-   Calculate novelty in realtime, the feature used by :fluid-obj:`NoveltySlice`.
+   Calculate novelty in realtime, the feature used by :fluid-obj:`NoveltySlice` to perform segmentation.

    Novelty derived by running a kernel across the diagonal of the similarity matrix.
 It implements the seminal results published in  'Automatic Audio Segmentation Using a Measure of Audio Novelty' by J Foote.